 At 600,000 acres, Anza-Borrego is the vastest state park in California, with an area that rivals Rhode Island.
 It sits at the intersection of the Pacific and North American tectonic plates, between San Diego and the Salton Sea.
 Geologic upheaval over the past 100 million years carved out a rugged realm for survivalists.
 Bighorn sheep careen down ravines to sip at isolated palm oases; sidewinders leave quaking tracks across sandy hummocks; and ocotillos sprout from rocky slopes.

-After heavy winter rains, the normally bleak flats are nuked by wildflowers in.
+After heavy winter rains, the normally bleak flats are nuked by wildflowers.
 The canvas of tiny lilies, evening primrose, and sand verbena melts into the scorched horizon.
 Squat barrel cacti and finger-like cholla erupt in risqué bouquets.

 In 2017, after five years of drought, seven inches of precipitation provoked the region’s biggest “super bloom” since 1999.
 A record number of visitors descended on Anza-Borrego to witness the phenomenon.
 RVs, Porta-Potties, and fashion models with their entourages lined the main roads of the park.
 By the third weekend of March, the restaurants in Borrego Springs had run out of beer and ice, and the visitors’ center was charging admission for bathrooms.